Abhilasha1103/ART_GALLERY_PROJECT_CODE/README.md

 # 🎨 Art Gallery SQL Project

-####Data analysis of ART GALLERY with the ARTIST & their ARTWORK
+#### Data analysis of ART GALLERY with the ARTIST & their ARTWORK

 ## 📖 Overview

-####A MySQL-based project to manage and analyze data related to artists, artworks, and museums.
+#### A MySQL-based project to manage and analyze data related to artists, artworks, and museums.

-####The Art Gallery Database is a structured MySQL project designed to manage and analyze information related to artists, museums, artworks, and their subjects.
+• The Art Gallery Database is a structured MySQL project designed to manage and analyze information related to artists, museums, artworks, and their subjects.
 This database provides a comprehensive system for storing, retrieving, and querying art-related data efficiently.
 It enables users to explore various aspects of the art world, such as artist details, museum locations, artwork styles, and thematic subjects.

 ## 📂 Project Objectives :

-####➤Develop a structured relational database to store and manage art-related information efficiently.
+➤ Develop a structured relational database to store and manage art-related information efficiently.

-####➤Facilitate quick retrieval of data using optimized SQL queries.
+➤ Facilitate quick retrieval of data using optimized SQL queries.

-####➤Establish relationships between artists, museums, and artworks to provide meaningful insights.
+➤ Establish relationships between artists, museums, and artworks to provide meaningful insights.

-####➤Enable complex queries and analysis to explore trends in art styles and museum collections.
+➤ Enable complex queries and analysis to explore trends in art styles and museum collections.

-####➤Implement many-to-many relationships to accurately reflect real-world associations between artists, museums, and subjects.
+➤ Implement many-to-many relationships to accurately reflect real-world associations between artists, museums, and subjects.

-####➤Ensure data integrity and consistency using primary keys, foreign keys, and constraints.
+➤ Ensure data integrity and consistency using primary keys, foreign keys, and constraints.

-####➤Provide a scalable database schema that can be extended for future enhancements like web integration or analytics.
+➤ Provide a scalable database schema that can be extended for future enhancements like web integration or analytics.

 ## 🧰 Tools & Library Used :